How to DJ with SPotify

 This opens up a world of possibilities for your DJ sets where every track on Spotify is now available for you to download and import to your DJ software, entirely offline.
 There’s no need for an internet connection while you’re DJing as you have all your music stored on in your DJ app’s music library.

-I would recommend creating playlists first in the Spotify app and then downloading them all in one go via Sidify as this is the quickest method of creating new set lists.
+I would recommend creating playlists first in the Spotify app and then downloading them all in one go via Tunespat as this is the quickest method of creating new set lists.

 I’d recommend changing the default music format and bitrate too.
 320kbps is the standard for compressed audio these days.